What is the Orange County definition of a swimming pool?

 - that causes or tends to cause water pollution.

-Illicit connection means any point source connection from an industrial, residential or commercial activity to the County MS4 for which the County has not given express consent and which facilitates discharge to the County MS4.
+Illicit connection means any point source connection from an industrial, residential or commercial activity to the County MS4 for which the county has not given express consent, and which facilitates discharge to the County MS4.

 I need to drain a pool.
 Can I drain pool water into a storm drain or the lake behind the home?

-No. Pool water that contains hazardous chemicals, and when discharged into a storm drain, ditch, canal, inlet or any other portion of a stormwater management system, wetland or waters of the county, is considered an illicit discharge into the County MS4 and is a violation under Chapter 15, Article IV, Section 15-115.
+No. Pool water can contain hazardous chemicals.
+When pool water is improperly discharged into a storm drain, ditch, canal, inlet, any other portion of a stormwater management system, wetlands or waters of the county, it is considered an illicit discharge.
+An illicit discharge into the County MS4 or waters of the county is a violation under Chapter 15, Article IV, Section 15-115 of the Orange County code.

-You will need the following permits:
+You may need the following permits:

-- Building permit: Construction of a new pool or modification of an existing pool will require a building permit from the Division of Building Safety.
+- County Building permit: Construction of a new pool or modification of an existing pool will require a building permit from the Division of Building Safety.
 Please contact the Division of Building Safety at 407-836-5550 for further information concerning building permits.

-- Right of Way (ROW) Utilization Permit:
+- County Right of Way (ROW) Utilization Permit:

-- Please contact the Development Engineering Department at 407-836-7974 for more information concerning ROW utilization permits.
+Please contact the Development Engineering Department at 407-836-7974 for more information concerning ROW utilization permits.

 How do I prevent an illicit discharge to the County’s MS4 when constructing a pool for a homeowner or a commercial business?